-The Fiscal Crisis and Management Assistance Team (FCMAT) developed the County Office Evaluation Tool as a result of Assembly Bill (AB) 1840, which made a significant change in how financially insolvent school districts are administered once they receive a state emergency appropriation.
-That legislation, codified in Education Code Section 41326(l), gives the Fiscal Crisis and Management Assistance Team (FCMAT) the responsibility of reviewing the fiscal oversight performed by the county superintendent of schools for any district receiving an emergency apportionment.
+The Fiscal Crisis and Management Assistance Team (FCMAT) developed the County Office Evaluation Tool (COET) because of Assembly Bill (AB) 1840, which made a significant change in how financially insolvent school districts are administered after they receive a state emergency appropriation.
+As part of that legislation, Education Code Section 41326(l)was amended to give FCMAT the responsibility of reviewing the fiscal oversight performed by the county superintendent of schools for any district receiving an emergency apportionment.

-Because the Initial Evaluation identifies the key tasks and elements county office staff perform and consider when reviewing annual budgets, interim reports and unaudited actuals, it can provide an accurate assessment of any county office’s performance.
-Responses to each of the elements are confined to “yes” or “no.” Oversight performance is assessed using a risk protocol based on the number of “no” responses related to the assessment of each element.
+Because the Initial Evaluation identifies the key tasks and elements county superintendents of schools perform and consider when reviewing annual budgets, interim reports, and unaudited actuals, it can provide an accurate assessment of any county superintendent’s performance.
+Responses to each of the elements are limited to a “yes” or “no.” The county superintendent’s oversight performance is assessed using a risk protocol based on the number of “no” responses related to the assessment of each element.

-A county office should consider completing the Initial Evaluation annually and comparing the progress over time.
+County superintendents of schools should complete the Initial Evaluation annually and compare the progress over time.

-Completed evaluation tools and other reports created by FCMAT are available on the reports page of this website.
+Completed evaluations and other reports are available on the FCMAT reports page.